gowrijsuria/MarsPathfinder/README.md

    - Add multiple destinations or start nodes with via points for complex pathfinding
    - Click on **Add Via point**, drag it to a suitable point and click **Find Path**
    - Click on **Add Nodes**, then click on the surface to create _**an extra start or destination node**_.
 The user can click to add as many start or destination nodes as possible
-   - Toggle the **Closest Path** button to GREEN for finding the closest path and to RED for TSP with multiple destinations
+   - Toggle the **Closest Node** button to GREEN for finding the closest path and to RED for TSP with multiple destinations
      - (**ON**) Travel to your **closest destination** on Mars either with **_multiple start or destination nodes_**
         - With multiple destination nodes, finds the closest destination
         - With multiple start nodes, chooses the closest start point to the destination